isaacward1/py-infostealer/README.md

     client.connect(c, 22, a, b, timeout=4)
     ...

-Pasting the original text into [Cyberchef](https://gchq.github.io/CyberChef/) and applying the following operations yields the illegible string 'yoyo':
+Pasting the original text into [Cyberchef](https://gchq.github.io/CyberChef/) and applying the following operations yields the legible string 'yoyo':
 - To Hex, No delimiter
 - Escape Unicode Chars, Padding: 4, Encode all chars